ewinnington/ewinnington.github.io/input/posts/jupyter-sqlite-csharp.md

 Title: Testing SQLite in C# Jupyter notebook
 Published: 12/11/2019 20:00
-Tags: [CSharp, SQLite, Dotnet try, Jupyter notebook]
+Tags: [CSharp, SQLite, Dotnet try, Jupyter notebook, Database]
 ---

 Now that we have [Jupyter Notebooks with C# installed](/posts/jupyter-notebook-csharp-r), using it as an environment to play with SQLite is very easy.
 [SQLite](https://www.sqlite.org/index.html) is a relational database that is small in footprint and self-contained.
 It also has a great in-memory mode which is perfect for playing around in a Jupyter notebook.